omgwenxx/microbiome/README.md

     ![img_1.png](img/download_button_img.png)

-Using the following command, the files for later download and metadata files are created:
+Then save both files into one folder `input_dir` and use the following command so the files for later download and metadata files are created:
 ```
 python main.py create <input_dir>
 ```